openvm-org/openvm/docs/specs/vm/RISCV.md

 **NB:** we need to use the `AXIOM_SERIALIZED_MODULI` variable for the linker not to optimize it away at the moment.
 This can be done, for example, by putting `core::hint::black_box(AXIOM_SERIALIZED_MODULI)` anywhere in the main function.

+To sync the modular chips with the particular value of the modulus, they handle a special `setup<N>` instruction that reads the value of the modulus from memory and verifies that this value is the same that the chips uses.
+The opcode is separate for each chip.
+This should be the first instruction every modular chip receives.

+**TODO** fix the table below

 We use `config.mod_idx(N)` to denote the index of `N` in this list.
 In the list below, `idx` denotes `config.mod_idx(N)`.

 **Note:** The output for the first 4 instructions is not guaranteed to be less than `N`.
 See [above](#modular-arithmetic) for more details.